-Given the similar historical trajectories, there is much to be gained from integrating theories of generalization across domains.
-In concept learning (Figure 1a-d), Shepard's (1987) "Universal Law of Generalization" provides an influential similarity-based approach, where generalization is characterized as distance in "psychological space", with stimuli embedded at closer distances are more likely to produce the same responses (Figure 2a).
-Yet through a probabilistic application of rule-based mechanisms, a hybrid Bayesian concept learning framework (Figure 1d; Tenenbaum & Griffiths 2001) can reproduce the same smooth gradient of generalization, showing how rule- and similarity-based mechanisms can be interpreted as two sides of the same coin (Pothos 2005; Austerweil et al. 2015).
-In function learning, there was an analogous trajectory of rule- and similarity-based theories culminating in hybrid approaches using Bayesian principles (Figure 1e-h).
-Current hybrid theories of function learning based on Gaussian Process regression utilize similarity-based mechanisms implemented through "kernel functions" that capture inductive biases (e.g., stimuli with similar features will yield similar outputs), yet also provide rule-based interpretations and allow for compositional operations over different kernels (Lucas et al. 2015; Schulz et al. 2017).
+Given their similar historical trajectories, there is much to be gained from integrating theories of generalization across domains.
+In concept learning (Figure 1a-d), Shepard's (1987) Universal Law of Generalization provides an influential similarity-based approach, where generalization is characterized as distance in psychological space, with stimuli embedded at closer distances more likely to produce the same responses (Figure 2a).
+Yet, through a probabilistic application of rule-based mechanisms, a hybrid Bayesian concept learning framework (Tenenbaum & Griffiths 2001) (see Figure 1d) can reproduce the same smooth gradient of generalization, showing how rule- and similarity-based mechanisms can be interpreted as two sides of the same coin (Pothos 2005, Austerweil et al. 2015).
+In function learning, there was an analogous trajectory of rule- and similarity-based theories culminating in hybrid approaches using Bayesian principles (Figure 1e-b).
+Current hybrid theories of function learning based on Gaussian Process regression utilize similarity-based mechanisms implemented through kernel functions that capture inductive biases (e.g., the expectation that stimuli with similar features will yield similar outputs), yet they also provide rule-based interpretations and allow for compositional operations over different kernels (Lucas et al. 2015, Schulz et al. 2017).
 Ultimately, this convergence of concept and function learning has leveraged the strengths of both rule- and similarity-based approaches to illuminate the rich tapestry of human generalization.
-Building on these historical developments, we now turn to examine how principles of concept learning and function learning have informed new domains of generalization, tackling increasingly complex and challenging domains.
+Building on these historical developments, we now turn to examining how principles of concept learning and function learning have informed new domains of generalization, tackling increasingly complex and challenging domains.